-Damage to components possible: Observe the encoder supply voltage!
+Otherwise components may be damaged: Note encoder supply voltage!

 Note the limit values for the supply voltage specified in the data sheets of the encoder manufacturers.
-The encoder supply voltage may have to be adjusted in object 0x8008:13 [▶ 142] (5 V or 9 V)!
+The encoder supply voltage may have to be adjusted in object 0x80p8:13 [▶ 142] (5 V or 9 V)!